greengangsta/Kaggle/README.md

 # Kaggle
-Some of the machine learning(and deep learning) competitions and non-competitive implementaions.
+Some of the machine learning(and deep learning) competitive and non-competitive implementaions.